knetikmedia/knetikcloud-dart-client/docs/UsersApi.md

 import 'package:swagger/api.dart';

 var api_instance = new UsersApi();
-var passwordReset = new A request to reset a user&#39;s password by using a known user property(); // A request to reset a user's password by using a known user property | An object containing one of three methods to look up a user
+var passwordReset = new PasswordResetRequest(); // PasswordResetRequest | An object containing one of three methods to look up a user

 try {
     api_instance.submitPasswordReset(passwordReset);